 The Exchange service account must have a mailbox and the primary email address for that account must be the original one and not an alias.

-If you want, you can limit the scope of the account to just the users using Pronestor Planner and just the meeting rooms you have imported.
-For instance, if your active directory contains users for your entire organization, but you only use Pronestor on one location.
-We don't recommend it, as you risk a lot of meetings on your fallback user in Pronestor Planner.
+If you want, you can limit the scope of the account to just the users using Pronestor Planner and the meeting rooms you have imported.
+Users who are not in Pronestor Planner shouldn't be able to book the meeting rooms in Exchange.